strapdata/elassandra-google-k8s-marketplace/README.md

 ### Delete the persistent volumes of your installation

-By design, the removal of StatefulSets in Kubernetes does not remove PersistentVolumeClaims that were attached to their Pods.
-This prevents your installations from accidentally deleting stateful data.
+By design, the removal of StatefulSets in Kubernetes does not remove  the PersistentVolumeClaims that were attached to their Pods.
+It prevents your installations from accidentally deleting stateful data.

 To remove the PersistentVolumeClaims with their attached persistent disks, run